afilbert/valheim-toggle-movement-mod/README.md

 * Regain manual control of auto-run/sneak at any time by using directional input (or Back key/button if AutorunStrafe enabled)
 * Sprinting will temporarily and automatically pause while Arbalest is reloading
 * Auto-run sprinting will temporarily and automatically pause to allow equipping/switching weapons
-* Sprint will detoggle if health less than threshold (30% by default)
+* Sprint will detoggle automatically if health less than threshold (30% by default)
+* Sprint will detoggle automatically if stamina at zero for elapsed time (5 seconds by default)
+  *	This can happen if forward key/button is held, overriding other stamina safeguards
 * Weapons will auto-reequip on exiting swim state if stowed while swimming
 * Fully configurable